ahmedmohamedbekhit1/Montazah-Palace/README.md

 ## 📝 License

 This project is licensed under the [License Name] License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## 💌 Contact Us